vodev/vocloud/worker/spark-worker/README.md

     is directly visible on the network.
     - `folder` - Target path on hdfs where the files specified in the `urls` part should be saved.
     Save fails if the path already exists.

+    Note: In order to be able to download files into the HDFS it is necessary that the worker application has properly setup write permission to the HDFS.
+This is usually done by adding user under which the worker application is started to the `supergroup` group.
 - `spark_params` - Allows user to override parameters passed to the `spark-submit` script.
 It contains JSON object where each item `"name": "value"` is translated to the parameter `--name value`.
 The only exception is an item named `conf` that if present must contain additional JSON object where each item `"name": "value"` is